 Skip advert

 Advertisement - Article continues below

-If you’re after a sporty driving experience or Tesla-toppling performance, you won’t find it here, though we think the Renault’s roomy cabin will garner it more brownie points with electric family SUV buyers.
+If you’re after a sporty driving experience, or eye-watering performance, you won’t find it here – though we think Renault’s focus on refinement and comfort, along with the Scenic’s keen price, makes it an appealing car for electric family SUV buyers.
 We were supremely impressed by the smaller and cheaper electrified Megane hatchback, but several advancements mean that the more practical Scenic is an even more appealing proposition.

 Details, specs and alternatives

 Following the launch of its first EV, the ZOE supermini, it took Renault almost 10 years to come out with another electric car.
 That follow-up arrived in the form of a new electrified version of the long-running Megane hatchback - if we ignore the Twizy quadricycle and the very limited-run Fluence Z.E saloon.
-Now, only another two years on from the arrival of the Renault Megane E-Tech, we have its newer, bigger brother: the all-new Renault Scenic E-Tech.
+Now, only a few years on from the arrival of the Renault Megane E-Tech, we have its newer, bigger brother: the Renault Scenic E-Tech.

+Skip advert